Test Id : H2MT

 Ordering Guidance

-This test is only for primary or metastatic tumors other than breast, urothelial, or gastroesophageal.
+This test is only performed on specimens from patients with primary or metastatic tumors other than breast or gastroesophageal.

 Shipping Instructions